 Chances are, you won’t be needing your 2010 Halloween garb ever again.
 Keep a go-to prop (like a pair of cat ears) for any spontaneous parties, and lose the rest.
 Here are some small closet organization ideas to help you make the most of your space.

 Those canvas totes you got for free

 Free things are great.
 We know.
 But if you have an entire bag devoted to your collection of other bags, they need to go.
-Stop making these 12 closet organizing mistakes and learn how to fix them with ease.
+Don’t forget to browse the best closet systems to organize your space.